czz/oblivion/modules/subdomains_search/README.md

 ## Subdomains Search

-A lightweight Go module for discovering subdomains of a given domain by querying multiple free online sources in parallel.
+A lightweight Oblivion Go module for discovering subdomains of a given domain by querying multiple free online sources in parallel.

 ## Features